Register Owner: CTO and General Counsel

 Operational mirror: the technical artifacts (training datasets, eval scripts, model weights) live in the engineering data lake / model store.
-This page is the human-readable summary referenced from the policy and from external trust-center materials.
+This registry is the human-readable summary referenced from the policy and from external trust-center materials.

 Model-card schema

-- Model identity — name, version, intended customer use, owner.
+Every entry captures the following sections:- Model identity — name, version, intended customer use, owner.

 - Provider — own-trained / Anthropic / OpenAI / AWS Bedrock / other (cite specific model and version).